veganpalsusto/palsusto-web-hugo-source/content/custom-orders/slider.md

 content:
   slides:
-    - title: We have custom orders available!
+    - title: We have custom orders available
       content: Slide to see prices and configurations for direct customers.
       align: center
       background: